dashingsoft/pyarmor/docs/how-to/security.rst

 * :option:`--enable-jit` prevents from static decompilation
 * :option:`--enable-themida` prevents from most of debuggers, only available in Windows, and reduce permormance remarkable
 * :option:`--mix-str` protects string constant in the script
-* `pyarmor cfg mix_argnames=1` may broken annotations
+* ``pyarmor cfg mix_argnames=1`` may broken annotations
 * :option:`--obf-code` ``2`` could make more difficult to reverse bytecode

 The following options hide module attributes

 * :option:`--private` for script or :option:`--restrict` for package

-The following options prevent from injecting functions into obfusated modules
+The following options prevent functions or modules from replaced by hack code

 * :option:`--assert-call`
 * :option:`--assert-import`